Zacharie Astruc (1835-1907)

 Astruc had many contacts within the Impressionist circles.
 In 1855 he meets Manet and they become friends.
 Afterwards Astruc daily takes part of the Batignolles-group in café ‘Guerbois‘ (R1,p197;R3;R8,p20).
 In October 1858 meets Whistler at the café Molière.
 In 1865 he helped Manet in the preparation for his trip to Spain (R1,p125;iR3;R5,p35).
 Sue Roe suggests Astruc went with Manet to Madrid and later did the same with Morisot (iR4,p106).
 In 1865 (or 1866) Astruc introduced Monet to Manet (R5,p37;R1,p123+148).
 Being in Honfleur early 1866, Monet asked Astruc to send him some of his pictures (R22I,p63).
 In 1867 Astruc helped writing the for word of the catalogue of the solo exhibition of Manet (R5,p45;R8,p25+129).
 In August 1867 Astruc was witness of the birth of Jean Monet (R22I,p68).
 Walther mentions that in 1873 Astruc was cofounder of the ‘Société anonyme…‘ (R3), this is not confirmed by Moffett or Rewald.
 Belloli explicitly mentions that Astruc was later invited to participate (R17,p331).
 In 1877 Astruc buys a quick sketch of Monet made in 1868 (R22I,p70/CR111).
 Astruc is portrayed by Félix Bracquemond, Bazille, Manet, Fatin-Latour and Carolus-Duran.

 As an artist Astruc mainly was a watercolourist and a sculptor (since about 1870; aR10).
 Many of his watercolours are so thick with colours that they almost look like oil paintings, sometimes it is not discernable.
 Did he mostly use gouache?
 Known is that he painted with cotton-wool in stead of paint-brush (R3;iR5).
+The Salon database nor other sources do not mention an artistic teacher (iR1).

 Short biography of Zacharie Astruc: